cs50/cs50.readthedocs.io/themes/jekyll.md

 ### local

-A `local` tag can be used to render a date and time in the user's own time zone, based on their computer's clock.
+A `local` tag can be used to render a date and time in the user's own time zone, based on their device's clock.
 The block expects one argument, a quoted date and time in `YYYY-MM-DD HH:MM` format, which is assumed to be in the time zone specified by `site.cs50.tz`, the value of which is a [TZ database name](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones), the default value of which is `America/New_York`.

 For instance, if the value of `site.cs50.tz` is `America/New_York` (by default or otherwise), then